lambdapioneer/rollercoaster/README.md

 There are two approaches for running this artefact.
 One can either use the provided **Docker** scripts or run the Python code directly via a **python venv** setup.
 I recommend using the **Docker** scripts and focus on this approach in the walk-through.
-However, for longer simulations using **python venv** directly (especially when replacing CPython with PyPy) can provide you with noticeable speed-up of up to 300%.
+However, for longer simulations replacing CPython with PyPy can provide you with noticeable speed-up of up to 300%.

 ## Documentation

 Please read the files within the `docs/` folder before starting experimenting with the code.

-The `docs/architecture.md` file explains the high-level view of this artefact.
+ - [architecture.md](docs/architecture.md) file explains the high-level view of this artefact.
 This provides understanding of its structure and provides orientation if you are getting lost.
-The `docs/walkthrough.md` document is a tutorial with a detailed step-by-step description for reproducing the figures from the paper.
+ - [walkthrough.md](docs/walkthrough.md)` is a tutorial with a detailed step-by-step description for reproducing the figures from the paper.